RetiefLouw/flutter_speech/flutter_examples/template_matching/README.md

 1. Hold down the recording button until it turns red, then say a word.
 2. Press the Play button to listen to the audio.
-3. Click Predict to classify word,
+3. Click Predict to classify word.